Mortuary Temple of Amenhotep III: Statues

 There are hundreds to possibly thousands of statues within the temple.
-A large number of statues are unique to the temple and the rarity and form of the statues was also specific to this temple.
+Many statues are unique to the temple, and their rarity and form are also specific to this temple.
 The majority of the statues were for Gods such as the Sekhmet (lion-headed goddess), animals (such as lion-crocodile sphinx, jackals, scarabs beetles, and a white hippopotamus), other Egyptian gods, and Amenhotep III as a god.
-The purpose of the statues correlate with the larger purpose of the mortuary temple: the sed festival.
-Within the festival, there are many rituals that make up Amenhotep’s III first Sed.
+The statues' purpose correlates with the mortuary temple's purpose: the sed festival.
+Within the festival, there are many rituals that make up Amenhotep's III first Sed.
 The Sekhmet statues served an important purpose in the ritual festivals.
-Looking at the statues, some Sekhmet statues are standing, some are sitting, while some are holding a papyrus scepter on left hand, and the symbol of life on the right hand.
-Jean Yoyotte, a French Egyptologist, comments that the goddess of Sekhmet served an important role as the “mistress of drunkenness” who provides healing qualities, which are meant to cure any illnesses of Amenhotep III.
-Also, she played an important role in the royal jubilee in order to "protect the sun-king against the enemies of the sun."
+Looking at the statues, some Sekhmet statues are standing, some are sitting, and some are holding a papyrus scepter in the left hand and the symbol of life in the right.
+Jean Yoyotte, a French Egyptologist, comments that the goddess Sekhmet served an important role as the "mistress of drunkenness" who provides healing qualities, which are meant to cure any illnesses of Amenhotep III.
+Also, she played an important role in the royal jubilee to "protect the sun-king against the enemies of the sun."

 Two specific rituals in which the other animal statues were used are the solar ritual and the creation of the sky map.
 The creation of the sky map in the mortuary temple was seen throughout the 18th dynasty, especially Thutmose III, to honor the deities of the heavens.
-Sekhmet statues were used in the process of creating the sky map in addition to the lion-crocodile sphinx, statues of a Hippo, and bull statue.
-The lion-crocodile sphinx is the third dimensional representation found.
-Looking at the white Hippopotamus, it is thought to have served a role in the white Hippopotamus ritual which had been seen under Thutmose III.
-For the specific solar festival, statues of Asbet, Maat, Hu, Horus, Isis for times of the day were seen.
+Sekhmet statues were used in creating the sky map in addition to the lion-crocodile sphinx, statues of a Hippo, and bull statue.
+The lion-crocodile sphinx is the third-dimensional representation found.
+The white hippopotamus is thought to have served a role in the white Hippopotamus ritual, which had been seen under Thutmose III.
+For the specific solar festival, statues of Asbet, Maat, Hu, Horus, and Isis for times of the day were seen.
 Outside of the Sed-Festival statuary, recent excavations around the pylons have found several colossi scattered throughout the temple.
 The most notable preserved colossi are the Colossi of Memnon, located at the first pylon.
 Fragments of a quartzite colossus, such as the chest, fallen torso, and knee, were found behind the Colossi of Memnon.
 Near the second pylon, another colossus of Amenhotep III made of monolithic quartzite was found.
 Examinations of the plinths of the colossi revealed imagery of the unification of Egypt and foreign lands that were under Egypt's rule.